Xander-Hinrichsen/diffusion-backbones/README.md

 ### \# Todo: implement FID and IS:
- - note testing FID and IS is a computationally heavy task - as it required generating tens of thousands of images
+ - note testing FID and IS is a computationally heavy task - as it requires generating tens of thousands of images

 ### Notes:
 ViT Pros and cons: \
 Pros:
-  - vit has better performance
+  - vit has better visual performance
   - better understanding of semantics due to global attention mechanism

 Cons: